PopovicMilica/causal_nets/README.md

 ### Example

 The below code is a short example showcasing the usage of causal_nets software.
-In order to try this example, additional Python packages need to be installed first: matplotlib and scikit-learn.
-The simplest way to install them is by using pip install.

 ```Python
 import numpy as np